Employment Tips: Top Tips for Victims of Sexual Harassment

 Keep a Journal of All Incidents with the Dates and Details

 Most sexual harassment victims have tried to suppress and deny the incidents of sexual harassment.
 The emotional distress which results from being subjected to unlawful conduct in the workplace also impacts their ability to remember all the details.
 Victims often suffer from Post-Traumatic Stress Disorder (PTSD).
 Many victims will continue to have memories of additional incidents of sexual harassment over time once they contact an attorney for help and begin the legal process.
 They should keep a detailed journal as the harassment and new memories emerge so that all sexual harassment allegations can be maintained in one location, including potential witnesses to each incident.

 Do Not Engage in Behavior, Jokes, or Interactions at Work That Could Be Used against You

 Sexual harassment cases often become credibility contests between the employer and the victim.
-The employer will conduct background investigations and interview all of its employees in an attempt to obtain information which will undermine the victim's credibility and portray them as willing participants in sexually charged behavior in the workplace.
-Many victims have sexually suggestive and provocative photos and writing on their Facebook pages.
-Review the pages of each client and arrange for them to remove all questionable material from Internet Web sites.
-Many victims also dress in low cut, tight, and revealing ensembles for their videotaped depositions and mediations.
-It is useful to arrange for a dress rehearsal for each client, or, at a minimum, have them send photos of themselves in the proposed outfits by e-mail.
+The employer will conduct background investigations and interview all of its employees in an attempt to obtain information which will undermine the victim’s credibility and portray them as willing participants in sexually charged behavior in the workplace.
+Ensure that clients download and deactivate all of their social media accounts so defense counsel is unable to review the accounts for opposition research.

 Do Not Drink Alcohol with Co-Workers or Managers